LauraSchoenhals/frog-muscle-synergies/README.md

 Where to start:
 1) Download SDO Analysis Toolkit
-2) Import the 'import' file which contains the data used in this project
+2) Import the 'import' file which contains the data used in this project (this has not yet been uploaded to the repository)
 3) Try: 'SortNeurons', 'runSDO'